yrdsb-peths/hungry-animal-team-a-animal/README.md

 Interfaces:
 Moveable
-Destructable
+Destructible

 Classes that use Moveable interface: Elephant, Apple, Cherry

-Classes that use Destructable interface: Apple, Cherry
+Classes that use Destructible interface: Apple, Cherry

 Inside the Moveable interface is an empty method called move();